Debiased Fine-Tuning for Vision-language Models by Prompt Regularization: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the reviewers for their comments that help improve the manuscript.
-This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2021-01-002 and AISG2-RP-2021-022).
+This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2021-01-002 and AISG2-RP-2021-022) and MOE Tier2 MOE2019-T2-2-062.